yuvipanda/notebooksharing.space/README.md

 - Opt-in annotation support via [hypothes.is](https://hypothes.is/).
 - Opt-in to allow discovery of your notebooks for search engines.

+## Product focus

+I want to build *focused* products that can be reasonably marked 'complete'.
+They should do one thing, and one thing **very well**.

+For NotebookSharing.space, that would be:

+> Be the fastest way to share your notebook with someone.

+So we optimize for the speed of the *process* of sharing - so it includes the upload experience, as well as the experience of the viewer viewing exactly what the uploader wanted to show them.
+All prioritization decisions should be made based on this.

+## How to upload your notebook

 There are two ways to share your Notebooks